Tohru-art/Tohru-art/README.md

 <p align="left">Hello, everyone!
 I'm Will, and I have a burning passion for coding, especially in web development.
-I've been diving headfirst into coding, learning the ins and outs of HTML, CSS, and JavaScript while creating dynamic and visually stunning websites.
-I've honed my skills through various projects and coding challenges.</p>
+I've been diving headfirst into coding, learning the ins and outs of HTML, CSS, and JavaScript while creating dynamic and visually stunning websites.</p>

 <hr>